|Laser||Power Demand||M²||Beam Ø||Scanner/Lens|

 |redENERGY G4 70W HS-H||70W||3-5||10mm||163mm/254mm|

 The technique of wire stripping is common practice in the electronics industry, involving the removal of the insulating material layer surrounding an electrical wire.
-Wire stripping is performed in order to replace, repair or to re-connect a wire to other wires or terminals.
+This is performed in order to replace, repair or to re-connect a wire to other wires or terminals.

-Our redENEGY G4 Fiber Laser operate at a short processing wavelength, enabling the user to remove 100% of the insulating material with no damage to the wiring, without using chemicals and with no limit on the thickness of the wire that can be processed (as there can be with mechanical stripping), this can increase efficiency.
+Our redENERGY G4 Fiber Laser operates at a short processing wavelength, enabling the user to remove 100% of the material with no damage to the wiring, without using chemicals and with no limit on the thickness of the wire that can be processed (as there can be with mechanical stripping), this can increase efficiency.

 FÜR NEUIGKEITEN REGISTRIEREN